UA FACULTY HANDBOOK APPENDIX

 B. Scope and Purpose of the System

-If a grievance concerns a procedural impropriety in a matter of retention, tenure, or promotion, the grievance must be presented to the Mediation Committee within 90 calendar days following the date of notification to the faculty member of the final decision made by the appropriate administrator in the matter of retention, tenure, or promotion.
-The role of a hearing Tribunal is restricted when considering grievances arising from retention, tenure, or promotion recommendations, or from recommendations made by departmental or divisional faculty committees elected by the faculty or from recommendations made by the departmental or divisional faculty as a whole.
-In such cases, the Tribunal will not substitute its judgment on the merits for that of the faculty committees or administrators.
-The Tribunal will restrict its attention to claims that the procedures followed were not in accord with the Faculty Handbook and any supplementary procedures adopted by the departmental and divisional faculties.
+Consistent with that overall limitation, the role of a Mediation Committee and/or Tribunal is restricted when considering grievances arising from retention, tenure, or promotion recommendations, or from recommendations made by departmental or divisional faculty committees elected by the faculty or from recommendations made by the departmental or divisional faculty as a whole.
+In such cases, neither the Mediation Committee nor the Tribunal shall substitute its judgment on the merits for that of the faculty committees or administrators.
+The Tribunal will restrict its attention to claims that the procedures followed were not in accord with the Faculty Handbook and with any supplementary procedures adopted by the departmental and divisional faculties.
 Neither the Mediation Committee nor the Tribunal likewise have jurisdiction to review a decision to non-renew an appointment or contract at the end of a renewable or non-renewable appointment.

 5. A “work week” is five work days.